Commvault/kexer/README.md

 Kexer (K8s Executor) is an addon apiserver to execute commands in a Kubernetes cluster.
 It is designed to be used to offload long running `exec` operations from the main `apiserver`.

+## How It Works!

+Kexer acts like a simple proxy service by redirecting all the REST operations to main `apiserver` except the `exec` which are handled directly by calling the `kubelet` endpoint.
+As a result, the `exec` operations bypass the main apiserver and are handled directly by the `kubelet`.

 ### Highlights

 - [x] Execute commands in a Kubernetes cluster